 - the fabric width is 60″ and the print covers the entire width!
 There is almost no selvage.

 Just a note to using interlock knit fabric for this type of shirt: I love the quality of this organic knit fabric because it is very soft unlike some other interlock knits.
 That is why I love to use it for some of my shirts.
 It is also a nice and warm thickness, perfect for colder months.

-Another perk for me is that I can easily sew the hems without stabilizing them first, as I normally do as shown in this post.
-All in all, this interlock knit fabric works for me for clothes all the time!
+Another benefit for me is that I can sew the hems without stabilizing them first, which I normally do as shown in this post.
+This interlock knit fabric works for me for comfy everyday clothes all the time!